Shelling in Ukraine hinders work at plane crash site

 But despite a local ceasefire agreed by government forces and pro-Russian separatists, shelling was heard about two km (1.2 miles) from a second area where wreckage came down.

-"We also had a second detachment today, which tried to look at another debris location about seven kilometers away," Hug, whose organization had a group of monitors with the international experts, told reporters.
+"We also had a second detachment today, which tried to look at another debris location about seven kilometres away," Hug, whose organisation had a group of monitors with the international experts, told reporters.

 "We had to abandon that visit due to shelling nearby the location."